KimMeen/CIFAR10-TensorFlow-Demo/README.md

 # Latest Model
-The latest model can be downloaded from [here](https://drive.google.com/open?id=1o406WpzPczS1AGLODWQH3-CdfxwxaLKr)
+The latest trained model can be downloaded from [here](https://drive.google.com/open?id=1o406WpzPczS1AGLODWQH3-CdfxwxaLKr)

 This model is based on GPU training and iterated 100,000 times; Accuracy is about 80%